 WHO ARE SUNDERLAND AFC KEROCHE & HOW DID THEY BECOME TO EXIST ?
-HERE IS OUR STORY
+HERE IS OUR STORY, ALONG WITH OUR ACHIEVEMENTS.

 BUT THE COST OF SUCCESS COMES AT A HIGHER PRICE, SUCH AS HIGHER REGISTRATION FEES, HIGHER REFEREES FEES, AND HIGHER AWAY TRAVEL FEES, (Some journeys in Div.
-2 are up to 10hrs each way) WHICH IS WHY WE ARE ALWAYS LOOKING FOR EXTRA SPONSORS or DONORS.
-(See the bottom of this page if you can help in any way, no matter how small or large)
+1 are up to 15hrs each way, meaning we need to depart the previous day, with an overnight stay) WHICH IS WHY WE ARE ALWAYS LOOKING FOR EXTRA SPONSORS or DONORS.
+(Please see the bottom of this page if you can help in any way, no matter how small or large)

 YOUR CONTRIBUTIONS/DONATIONS/SPONSORSHIP HELP TO GIVE OUR TEAM AND ACADEMY THE OPPORTUNITIES IN LIFE, THAT MOST AROUND THE GLOBE TAKE FOR GRANTED.

 Sunderland AFC Keroche, began in the village of Karai, on the outskirts of the town of Naivasha, Kenya in 2012.

 Karai village is a very poor area, where only 1 in 28 of the adults have a full-time job.